-Radical products are in the Company’s crosshairs, with investment from the earliest stages of discovery of a new compound, so that after all the pre-clinical _ (in vitro and in vivo) and clinical (human beings) tests are performed, new medications can reach the population.
+Radical development is in the company’s crosshairs, with investments including the earliest stages of discovering a new compound, so that after all preclinical (in vitro and in vivo) and clinical (human) tests are performed, innovative and promising drugs can reach the population.

-The Clinical Research area also includes the development of generic and similar medications (brand) which hold much of the product portfolio.
-For the registration of generic similar drugs, studies of Relative Bioequivalence / Bioavailability in healthy volunteers are conducted.
-This type of study comprises the checking of the absence of a significant difference between the bioavailability of the same active principle of two pharmaceutical equivalent products (or pharmaceutical alternatives) when both are administered at the same dosage and under similar conditions in an appropriate design study.
-In addition to the human health, the large-size animal segment _ products (mainly cattle) and swine are also the responsibility of the Clinical Research area. _ For proof of effectiveness and safety of these medications, several studies are conducted in target species, and only after approval by the Ministry of Agriculture and Livestock, products are marketed.
+The Clinical Research area also encompasses the development of generic and similar (branded generic) drugs that correspond to a large part of the product portfolio.
+For the registration of generic and similar drugs, conducting Relative Bioavailability/Bioequivalence studies, usually in healthy volunteers, is required.
+Their purpose is to demonstrate the absence of significant differences between the bioavailability of the same active ingredient when comparing two equivalent pharmaceutical products administered at the same dose and under similar conditions, according to a protocol defined and approved for such purpose.
+In addition to human health, the Clinical Research area is also responsible for medicinal products for the large animal segment (mainly cattle) and pig farming.
+Several studies are conducted on target species to prove the efficacy and safety of these drugs, which are marketed only after approval by the Ministry of Agriculture and Livestock.

 If you have any questions on the work of the Eurofarma Research area, please email us at firstname.lastname@example.org.